OpenAirCgn/firehose-server/README.md

 ````
 $ ./firehose -help
 Usage of ./firehose:
   -a string
+    	address for server to listen on (default ":7531")
   -addr string
     	address for server to listen on (default ":7531")
+  -csvAgeMinutes int
+    	after how many minutes to rotate the csv file (default 10)
+  -dateDir
+    	rotate logs into YYYY/MM/DD directory structure

-  -h
+  -h	print usage
   -help
     	print usage
   -o string
+    	filename to save output to (default "-")
   -outfile string
     	filename to save output to (default "-")
+  -printIP
+    	print IP Address(es) of host
+  -version
+    	print version banner and exit

 ````